hornpondbrook/image.intensity.service/README.md

 ## 1. Overview

-This project is a Python-based web service built with Flask that calculates the average grayscale intensity of a PNG image.
+This project is a Python-based web service built with Flask that calculates the average grayscale intensity of a PNG or JPEG image.
 It provides both an interactive web interface for manual uploads and a RESTful API for programmatic use.

 The intensity is computed by converting the image to grayscale and calculating the mean pixel value, resulting in a value between 0 (black) and 255 (white).